- Google has over 200 factors that could influence your web pages’ rankings in search results.

 It’s the million-dollar question.
-Ranking highly in search results is directly tied to how many users visit your website.
+Ranking highly in search results directly impacts the number of users that visit your site via organic traffic.
 The higher you rank for your targeted keywords, the more likely it is that searchers will click through to your page.

 To boost your business’s Google ranking for niche-specific, awareness-building keywords, you need to understand what matters to the search engine giant.
-Same goes for the bottom-of-the-funnel search queries that drive conversions.
+The same goes for the bottom-of-the-funnel search queries that drive conversions.
 In other words, you need to get up close and personal with Google’s most relevant ranking factors.